Gaston County Schools Facts and Figures

 The Gaston County Schools nutrition program serves healthy, well-balanced breakfast and lunch meals each day in our 54 school cafeterias.
 Our cafeterias take pride in serving delicious and nutritious meals that include fresh fruits and vegetables grown at home in North Carolina.
 All cafeterias maintain a grade A sanitation rating.

-Gaston County Schools is proud to offer 19 school choice/magnet school programs.
+Gaston County Schools is proud to offer 22 school choice/magnet school programs.
 Prior to 2016, there were only two magnet programs – Highland School of Technology and Gaston Early College High School.
-New Academy programs were introduced for the 2019-2020 year in six areas: Career, Collegiate Prep, Health Sciences, Leadership, Public Service, and Technology and Industrial Engineering.
-Click here to learn more about our schooi choice options.
+Our school choice options include Academy programs that are related to seven themed areas: Careers, Collegiate Prep, Health Sciences, Leadership, Performing Arts, Public Service, and Technology and Industrial Engineering.
+Click here to learn more about our school choice options.